Permafrost/Tundra/README.md

 // this service deliberately does nothing (noop = no operations) tundra.service:noop();

+// returns the name of the current service, or null if invoked directly tundra.service:self();

 // sends the currently executing thread to sleep (temporarily cease
 // execution) for the specified duration, subject to the precision and
 // accuracy of system timers and schedulers